tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Because APIs often offer practical services, they may require subscriptions or payment.
 Companies use API keys and user accounts to ensure billing and secure transmission of financial and other confidential information.

-* You will hands-on experience on using Quandl (to fetch historical stock data) and Alpaca (a trading API)
+* You will gain hands-on experience on using Quandl (to fetch historical stock data) and Alpaca (a trading API)

-Recall students that they will need their API keys for Today's activities.
+Recall to students that they will need their API keys for today's activities.

 Answer any questions before moving on.